NO411/the_unexpected_gambit/README.md

 - `/start_normal [Player2]` - Play a normal game of chess.

 > The *Player2* Parameter is optional but needed, if you want to play against another player.
 Without it the engine is picked as opponent.

+Fly mode is activated by default and should be used to get a better overview!